eficode/robotframework-oxygen/DEVGUIDE.md

     pass
 ```

-  We still need to write test file `locust/test_locust.py` with following content:
+  Let's create a `tests` folder in `locustenv/locust` .
+Then we write test file `test_locust.py` with following content:

 ```
 from unittest import TestCase